 Review of Black Science, volume 5: True Atonement

 Grant McKay travels to a new dimension, hoping to rescue his daughter, Pia.
-In his standard fashion, Grant’s arrival not only makes things worse for Pia but also for the entire dimension by his accidentally destroying sacred objects of the inhabitants and embarrassing himself in a peace banquet.
+In his standard fashion, Grant’s arrival makes things worse not only for Pia but also for the entire dimension by his accidentally destroying sacred objects of the inhabitants and embarrassing himself at a peace banquet.
 Determined to make things right, Grant travels in search of a powerful artifact—The Oxen Heart—that can undo the harm he’s caused here.
 Unfortunately, the Heart is in the possession of Doxta the Witch, who manages to trap both Grant and Pia when she comes in search of him.
 Grant bargains with Doxta and recovers both The Oxen Heart and Pia by trading his brilliance—the key to understanding black science.

 With peace secured in the dimension and with a new appraisal of her father, Pia agrees to go home with Grant.
 Once they return, however, they find their home changed in small but dramatic ways.
 Kadir survived Grant’s attack back on the Neo-Roman world and had been brought home by the Pillar that Shawn repaired.
 In the last three years Kadir recovered physically, married Grant’s wife, and quietly sabotaged the Pillar research to keep it from ever becoming active again.
 With Grant’s return, though, Block has a new Pillar to use for his rapacious profiteering at the expense of other dimensions.
 Grant is captured and committed to a mental institution while everyone is told he’s become psychotic and murdered his team.
 Kadir, in his own way, rides the line between collaborating with Block and protecting Pia and Sara from his wrath.
 Grant is held hostage because Block wants him to make another Pillar, unwilling to believe he no longer has the ability to do so.
 Following a public relations event, Kadir realizes the hollowness of his victory, but instead of doing anything constructive about it, he visits Grant to physically and emotionally brutalize him.
 Grant, unable to fight back, takes the beating and considers that once again, with only good intentions, he’s done something that has made the world a worse place.